SolaceDev/solace-dev-codelabs/markdown/kubernetes_operator_codelab/kubernetes_operator_codelab.md

 Duration: 0:05:00

+You will need a Kubernetes Cluster to deploy the Operator.
+There are several options available on Windows, Mac and Linux to setup a Kubernetes Cluster such as, [Docker Desktop](https://docs.docker.com/desktop/kubernetes/) , [Rancher Desktop](https://rancherdesktop.io/), [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), [minikube](https://minikube.sigs.k8s.io/docs/start/) etc.

+I will be using [kind](https://kind.sigs.k8s.io/) to create my Kubernetes Cluster for today's tutorial.
+It creates the cluster which spins up Docker Containers acting as nodes.

+Note: Kind installation is covered in the next step.
+If you already have a Kubernetes Cluster on your machine then you can directly skip to Step 4: Install Solace Pubsub+ Event Broker Operator.

-Before we setup the kubernetes environment in Kind, we need to make sure the below installations are complete and successful.
+We need to make sure the below installations are complete and successful before we create a cluster using Kind:
 * Install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) on macOS.
 For other OS options you can visit [Docker](https://docs.docker.com/get-docker/).
 * Install Kubernetes command-line tool [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) on macOS.
 For other OS options you can visit: \
             [kubectl for Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)\
             [kubectl for Windows](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)

 <!--### Add a Link